A lot of you write test questions for online training. Or even paper-based tests you’re still delivering the old-fashioned way (good on you!).

 Do Include Feedback

-Find a way to include feedback to inform the employee if they got the answer correct or incorrect, and what the correct answer is.
+Find a way to include feedback to inform the employee if they got the answer correct or incorrect, and what the correct answer is, or why their answer is wrong, or how they can come to the correct answer.

 This can be easier to do with online systems, and is a nice benefit of the kind of automation you can get with online learning management systems, but you can do it after a test is turned in if you’re grading by hand.